facebook/stylex/packages/stylex/README.md

 # @stylexjs/stylex

+StyleX is a JavaScript library for defining styles for optimized user interfaces.

 ## Installation

 To start playing with StyleX without having to set up any build settings you can install just two packages: